 Programs for Adults with Learning Disabilities

 To put it simply, a learning disability is a neurological disorder that is caused by a difference in the way a person’s brain operates.
 While the concept is simple, learning disabilities can affect individuals in many different ways and on many different levels.
 While some have trouble with basic skills like reading, writing, or spelling, others many have trouble with more advanced skills like reasoning, organizing, or time-planning.
-Contact us for more information about our programs for adults with learning disabilities.
+Contact us at our Florence or Marion, South Carolina location for more information about our programs for adults with learning disabilities.

 Today, more than 4.5 million school-aged children in the U.S. are affected by learning disabilities.
 While many show signs during their school years, others don’t discover a disability until they’re an adult or even later in life.
 A learning disability can affect one or more skill and because each individual is different, we take an individual approach to our care.